Amr-Hegazy1/nanoGPT/README.md

 This experiment allows you to reuse a single shared transformer block `n` times. `n` is sampled from a log-normal distribution during training, and can be set manually during inference.
 This allows for a dynamic depth during training.

+*   **Loss Scaling:** The loss can be scaled by the number of expanded layers using the `--scale_loss_by_n_layer` flag.
+This can be useful for stabilizing training when using a variable number of layers.

+*   **Validation Loss Plot:** After training a model with recurrent shared weights, a plot of the validation loss versus the number of expanded layers is generated and saved to the output directory.
+This can help visualize the effect of the number of layers on the model's performance.

 *   **How to use:**
     *   To enable this during training, use the following flags:
         ```bash